 Almond flour is a great low carb flour to use as a substitute when making homemade bread.
-If you are on a keto diet or a grain free diet then this recipe will be right up your ally.
+If you are on a keto diet or a grain free diet then this 90 second bread will be right up your ally.
 There are also a lot of health benefits to using almond flour... check the end of this post for those benefits.

 I began using almond flour right after switching to a grain-free diet because it was all that was around at that point.
 I quickly found that my baked goods seemed to be too moist and greasy, so I started introducing just a bit of coconut flour into my recipes to help absorb some of the moisture.
 The combination of the two seemed to work well, and I stuck exclusively to those for a while.
 I noticed though, that eating too many baked goods with almond flour too often caused my stomach to act up, so I limit the amount of treats I eat, and also now like to use other grain-free flours like cashew and sunflower seed flour to change things up a bit.
 I also recently started experimenting with arrowroot powder, green banana flour too.